 Braces: At times plaque can build up in hard to reach places, such as in your braces.
 If you’re having a hard time keeping your braces clean, it might be time to make the switch to a brush that has a vibrating feature.

 Pricey: Electronic toothbrushes can add up.
-Once you buy a brush, which can be anywhere from $20-$200, you’ll need to consider purchasing brush heads about 4-5 times a year.
+Once you buy a brush, which can be anywhere from $20-$200, you’ll need to consider purchasing brush heads every three months.

 Breakable: Most electronics have a shelf life.
 Electronic toothbrushes should last a while, but there is always the possibility that you will need to upgrade eventually.